-- 88. The monitoring officer will decide when this policy needs review in light of any change of legislation or council policy if this is before the scheduled review date. - 89.
-The Audit and Corporate Governance Committee (South Oxfordshire District Council) and the Audit and Governance Committee (Vale of White Horse District Council) have responsibility for the overview of this policy.
-The monitoring officer, in consultation with the chief executive, the section 151 (chief finance) officer, and the chairman of the Audit and Corporate Governance Committee (South Oxfordshire District Council) and Audit and Governance Committee (Vale of White Horse District Council), will ensure that any corrective actions identified from investigations are brought to the attention of the relevant committee.
+- 90. The monitoring officer will decide when this policy needs review in light of any change of legislation or council policy if this is before the scheduled review date. - 91.
+The Joint Audit and Governance Committee.
+The monitoring officer, in consultation with the chief executive, the section 151 (chief finance) officer, and the co-chairmen of the Joint Audit and Governance Committee will ensure that any corrective actions identified from investigations are brought to the attention of the relevant committee.